-We are updating our risk assessment in 2023 and will continue to conduct such assessments annually to ensure we monitor changing risk factors going forward.
+We will continue to conduct such assessments annually to ensure we monitor changing risk factors going forward.
 Our company-wide Supply Chain Due Diligence (SCDD) taskforce, with representatives from Divisional and Indirect Procurement teams and support from other functions (e.g., Sustainability, Legal, Compliance), is currently working to enhance our risk assessment and risk mitigation systems.
 Here are some examples of Enterprise-wide plans we are pursuing as part of our multi-year project: